microsoft/BotFramework-WebChat/samples/03.a.host-with-react/README.md

 - To import React and Babel from [unpkg.com](https://unpkg.com/)
 - To render Web Chat via React component

-We'll start by adding React and Babel to the head our template, based off of the [full-bundle CDN sample](./../01.a.getting-started-full-bundle/README.md).
+We'll start by adding React and Babel to the head or our template, based off of the [full-bundle CDN sample](./../01.a.getting-started-full-bundle/README.md).

 ```diff
 …